-23.1 Configuration Introduction
+20.1 Configuration Introduction

 When performing continuous monitoring on a patient, the clinical professional often needs to adjust the monitor's settings according to the patient's condition.
 The collection of all these settings is called a configuration.
 The system configuration items can be classified as: parameter configuration items, conventional configuration items, and user maintenance items.
-Allowing you to configure the monitor more efficiently, the monitor provides different sets of configurations to accommodate the varying patient categories and departments.
+The monitor provides one general department with three different sets of configurations tailored for adult, pediatric and neonatal patients.
 You can change some settings from a certain set of configuration and then save the changed configuration as a user configuration.